MichaelMireku/PermaStore-Alpha/docs/README.md

 ## Security Considerations

-PermaStore includes several security features to ensure the integrity and availability of stored files:
+PermastoreIt includes several security features to ensure the integrity and availability of stored files:

 1. **Content Addressing**: Files are identified by their hash, making it easy to verify file integrity
 2. **Hash Verification**: When downloading files from peers, the hash is verified to ensure the file hasn't been tampered with